jscoobysnack/UnityMagnets/README.md

 This is a test to compare what the magnet field looks like using this simulation vs what a real world magnetic field looks like.
 Looks pretty close to me.
 The 'iron filings' are basically magnets set up with a rigid body that can only rotate.
 Translation is disabled.

-Feedback and comments are greatly appreciated but please add an insult to make it interesting.
-Here is a template to help out:
+Feedback and comments are greatly appreciated.

-[comment body] and go fuck yourself.

-Example:

-I love magnets and go fuck yourself.

 kubiak@protonmail.com